 It may seem counterintuitive, but skipping meals may actually hinder your weight loss and potentially be detrimental to your overall health.
-By skipping meals during the day you may become extremely hungry at night, which can lead you to ditch your well-balanced diet and make unhealthy food choices, or worse, overeat (hello late-night snacks).
+In fact, you'll want to eat every few hours (just listen to your hunger cues!) to keep your blood sugar levels stable and avoid feeling ravenous.
+One of the consequences of skipping meals during the day is that you may become extremely hungry at night, which can lead you to ditch your well-balanced diet and make unhealthy food choices, or worse, overeat (hello late-night snacks).
 One study1 even found that skipping breakfast may put men at higher risk for coronary disease compared to those who fueled up with a healthy breakfast in the morning.
 In addition, eating breakfast and healthy foods may help you stay full longer.
 This helps you stay on track with your weight loss goals and may help you avoid eating large meals.

 3. Follow a planned menu

 If you’re just starting a planned weight loss program like Jenny Craig, you may be surprised at the sheer volume of food — meals, snacks, free foods and even desserts — that make up your daily plan.
 You may also be surprised at how many times a day you eat (six times a day if you're following the Jenny Craig program).
 However, over time, making healthier choices and developing healthier eating habits will help you learn the necessary skills for long-term success like portion control and balance.
 If your meal plan calls for added fruits and vegetables, just know that it’s an important part of your nutritional intake for the day.

 4. Stay on schedule .
 Eat 3 meals and 3 snacks a day